sagemathinc/cocalc_tutorial/interactions/interactions.md

 ![The notification](./assets/instructor_notification.png)

-When clicking on the notification icon a menu containing the latest updates and chats will be displayed.
+Clicking on the notification button (bell icon on the top of the screen) displays a notification menu with the latest chats and modifications in the project or specific files.

 ![Notification Bar](./assets/notification_highlighted.png)